The Shinee World

 The Shinee World (stylized as The SHINee WORLD) is the first studio album recorded by South Korean boy band Shinee.
 It was released on August 28, 2008, under SM Entertainment.
-The album includes the lead single "Love Like Oxygen", the promotional single "The Shinee World (Doo-Bop)", and debut song "Replay", previously released as the lead single from the EP of the same name.
+The album contains twelve songs, including the lead single, "Love Like Oxygen".
 On October 29, 2008, the album was re-released under the title Amigo with three additional tracks.

 Concept and composition

 For their first studio album, Shinee showed a more mature and masculine image compared to their debut concept.
-While the group maintained their characteristic style of high-top sneakers and skinny jeans, they sported darker colors for the promotional cycle, unlike the colorful fashion worn at debut.
 Many top producers and songwriters such as Yoo Young-jin, Kenzie and Wheesung participated in the production of the album.
-It includes 12 songs with different genres such as R&B, urban and pop.
-The lead single "Love Like Oxygen" is a remake of a song by Danish X Factor winner Martin Hoberg Hedegaard, originally titled "Show the World".
+It includes twelve songs with different genres such as R&B, urban and pop.

+The lead single, "Love Like Oxygen", is a remake of a song by Danish singer Martin Hoberg Hedegaard, originally titled "Show the World".
 It features a disco-based funky rhythm that is reminiscent of Michael Jackson and a drum pattern that commonly appears in American R&B music.
-The lyrics were written by Young-hu Kim, the lyricist of "Replay"—they compare changes in love to ice, water, and oxygen in order to express the pain of letting go of someone.
+The lyrics compare changes in love to ice, water, and oxygen in order to express the pain of letting go of someone.
 Yoo Young-jin's song "The Shinee World (Doo-Bop)" is characterized by a powerful beat and melody.
 Jonghyun's first solo "Hyeya (Y Si Fuera Ella)" is a cover of "Y, ¿Si Fuera Ella?", originally sung by the Spanish singer-songwriter Alejandro Sanz in 1997.
 "One for Me" is an urban R&B style song written by Wheesung.